agregory999/windstream-oss/FSS-BACKUP.md

 prompt:>> ./fss_backup.py -fc ocid1.compartment.oc1..xxxxxxfss.comp.ocid -oc ocid1.compartment.oc1..xxxxxoss.comp.ocid -r oci-oss:  -m 10.0.1.83 -ad UWQV:US-ASHBURN-AD-3 -fs ocid1.filesystem.oc1.iad.xxxxxfss.filesystem.ocid --type weekly -v
 ```

 ## Optional Parameters

-This section covers the options that can be added to the script
+This section covers the options that can be added to the script.

+### Dry Run

+Add `--dry-run` to print what the script will do, without actually doing anything.

 ### Server Side copy
 For weekly or monthly backups you can specify `--serversidecopy` with the command and RCLONE will not copy the backup from the FSS Source.
 Rather, it will copy the daily backup (latest version of each file) directly using OSS to OSS copy - in theory, this saves transfer time.
 It also does a copy with no integrity checking, as that has already been done as part of the daily incremental, which has always just occurred.